 Here, we modified the original dimension of ‘new_mat’, which was 3 x 3 into 1 x 9.

 Since the dimensions of our new_mat matrix have been changed, we will reverse it to 3×3 using:

 dim(new_mat) <- c(3,3)

-You can also carry out the transpose of the matrix using the t() function –
+We can also carry out the transpose of the matrix using the t() function:

-There are several operations, we can perform on the R matrices to get desired results.
+There are several operations that we can perform on the R matrices to get desired results:

 In order to perform addition on matrices in R, we first create two matrices ‘mat1’ and ‘mat2’ with four rows and four columns as follows: